 Students are required to wear scrubs for clinical education.
-A detailed list of appropriate and acceptable clinical attire is provided to the students by the Diagnostic Medical Sonography Program Office.
-The Clinical Dress Code Policy is in the Clinical Student Handbook and is covered during program orientation.
+A detailed list of appropriate and acceptable clinical attire is provided to the students by the Sonography Program Office.
+The Clinical Dress Code Policy is in the Clinical Student Handbook and is covered during clinical orientation.